FontysVenlo/prc2/README.md

 # PRC2 Documentation

 This repository houses the documentation for the course PRC2 at Fontys Venlo.

+The documentation will be automatically converted to be shown as Github pages at [https://fontysvenlo.github.io/prc2/](https://fontysvenlo.github.io/prc2/)

 ## Building